Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 LAURA LAND, PH.D.

 Associate Professor.
-Licensed Professional Counselor.
-Certified Professional Counselor Supervisor.
+Licensed Professional Counselor, Certified Professional Counselor Supervisor.
 Ph.D.
 Counseling and Counselor Education, University of North Carolina at Greensboro; M.A.
 Clinical Mental Health, Pentecostal Theological Seminary; B.A.
-Psychology, Lee University.
+Lee University.
 Specializations: trauma, addiction, child and adolescent therapy, grief, community counseling, depression and anxiety.
 Member: ACA, ACES, ASERVIC, LPCA of Ga, IARTC, AARC, NCC

 Laura Land